Nirekha Peak Climbing

 Question: Can I charge my camera or other batteries on my trip?.

-Question: Are there any communication facilities on Climbing Nirekha peak?.
+Question: Are there any communication facilities for Climbing Nirekha peak?

 Question: Can I use credit cards in Trekking?.

 Answer: No. You need to have cash Nepali rupees because credit cards work only in bigger cities or in luxury hotels.